danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ![prototype oas breakeven corrected](../images/prototype-oas-breakeven-corrected.png "prototype oas breakeven corrected")

+This is proving to be interesting already, note that the breakeven age for just a one year delay is lower, age 80, compared to the 5 year delay which puts the breakeven age at 84.

 ## Bug Can't Change Age

 The next thing the user might want to do is to select a different age for delaying OAS, to see the effect on the income streams and break even age.
 However, this reveals another bug, which is that nothing seems to happen when selecting a different age, given that the chart is already rendered from the first selection.